Project: Pavilion, Architectural Association

 Charles Walker/ Lip Chiong/ Martin Self

-Engineering consultants (Arup):
+Engineering consultant (Arup):

 The fractal pavilion geometry is based on a branching algorithm through which structural elements multiply and are dispersed volumetrically.